MTG/dunya/README.md

 where `collectionid` is the musicbrainz id of the collection and `audiodir` is the location where the audio now lives.
+This takes a while (For just carnatic we have close to 1.5m rows to update).
+In the future we may suggest a method that accesses the database directly instead of using django.

 Media files (entity images)
 ---------------------------